seven-lynx/HoundMind/README.md

 	- Is safe: all motion is no-op and won’t affect hardware

 Tip: You can also enable small randomization with `HOUNDMIND_SIM_RANDOM=1`.

+### Hardware vs Simulator imports: `pidog` vs `pidog_sim`

+- `from pidog import Pidog` (default):

+	- On the robot (with the official library installed), this uses the real hardware library automatically.
+	- On desktops or when the real library isn’t present, it safely falls back to the built‑in simulator.
+	- You can still force simulation anywhere by setting `HOUNDMIND_SIM=1`.

+- `from pidog_sim import Pidog` (explicit simulator):

+	- Always uses the simulator, regardless of what’s installed on the system.
+	- Helpful for examples/tests that should never touch hardware.

+Under the hood, `pidog` is a drop‑in shim that delegates to the real library on the Pi and simulates elsewhere. `pidog_sim` is a tiny alias that forces sim mode for clarity.

 ## Documentation